Global Health Project

-Students who are completing the Global Health Studies certificate must complete an International Experience during which they address an important Global Health issue in a systematic way.
-Typically this is done in an international setting and eight weeks is considered the optimal amount of time to meet this requirement.
-The international experience may be completed as part of a study abroad program, a service learning course, an internship, a volunteer experience, or as an independent research project.
+Students who are completing the Global Health Studies certificate must complete an approved Global Health Project during which they address an important global health issue in a systematic way.
+This can be done either in an international setting or in a domestic setting which focuses on global connections.
+Eight weeks is considered the optimal amount of time to meet this requirement.
+The Global Health Project may be completed as part of a study abroad program, a service learning course, an internship, a volunteer experience, or an independent research project.
+Importantly, the Global Health Studies Program supports student involvement in experiential learning only if it is conducted through reputable organizations which uphold ethical and health standards for both students and local populations worldwide.

-Click here for examples of International Experiences completed by UI Global Health certificate students.
+Examples of Global Health Projects completed by UI Global Health Studies certificate students.

 The Global Health Studies Program is in no way responsible for, nor has control of, the content of any external websites nor do we endorse any commercial products, services or websites.
 You should always research any opportunity thoroughly.